Whenever I hear someone say..

 ..I cringe just a little.
 I know that comes from a good heart, but there is a better and biblical principle still to be discovered.

-There are three interpretations commonly practiced within the local church when it comes to understanding the role of pastor and the congregation.
+There are three interpretations commonly practiced within the local church when it comes to an understanding of the role of the pastor and the congregation.

 1) The church hires the pastor to do the ministry.

 This is common in long-standing small churches, almost always under 100 people.